D9ping/IpAddressExpress/README.md

 ### Use of IpAddressExpress
-To use IpAddressExpress for check public IPv4 address change of a server and update the dynamic DNS entries with a bash script.
+To use IpAddressExpress for check public IPv4 address change of a server and update the dynamic DNS entries with a shell script.
 Do the following:

 1. Run ```crontab -e``` to edit your crontab.
 2. Add the following line to run IpAddressExpress every 10 minutes as current user.
 ```
 */10 * * * * ~/IpAddressExpress/ipaddressexpress --posthook "/bin/sh ~/IpAddressExpress/update_ip_dns.sh"
 ```
-Edit the update_ip_dns.sh example bash script with your scripting for updating your dynamic DNS entries.
+Edit the update_ip_dns.sh example shell script with your code for updating your dynamic DNS entries.

 ### Questions and Answers